opattison/olivermakes/_posts/2017-01-30-fluid-grid.md

 {% include block/code.html title="grid-image.scss" %}

 Why does `flex-grow` work this way?
 The number is a factor which determines the amount of space the element should take up in the flexbox container.
-If *each* image in the same flexbox also is set to its own factor, the result is that every image scales not only based on **width**, but based on **width** and **ratio**.
+If each image in the same flexbox also is set to its own factor, the result is that every image scales not only based on width, but based on width *and* ratio.

 {% capture ancillary %}
 One limitation to this method is needing to specify all of the aspect ratios that are possible.
 However, the cost in markup and extra styles is not too great for the benefits of having a flexible grid that works so well without JavaScript.
 It is less “automatic”, however, as the aspect ratios have to be determined ahead of time.
 This generally works for photography since photos are often already cropped to standard sizes.
 This would be a case where [imgix](https://www.imgix.com) or another server-side image host could be used to crop images to match the desired aspect ratio if they don’t already match the presentational context.